xubingyue/avocadodb/Documentation/Books/HTTP/Indexes/README.md

 Address of an Index
 -------------------

-All indexes in ArangoDB have an unique handle.
-This index handle identifies an index and is managed by ArangoDB.
+All indexes in AvocadoDB have an unique handle.
+This index handle identifies an index and is managed by AvocadoDB.
 All indexes are found under the URI

     http://server:port/_api/index/index-handle